Comparison

 Compare microlearning with traditional e-learning.
 Research shows 3-5 minute lessons outperform hour-long courses for retention and completion rates.

-Why Choose Aristotl
+Why choose Aristotl

 - 3-5 minute lessons fit into workflow breaks - no blocked calendar time